Mewata Armoury: History

 Prior to the construction of the Mewata Armoury, Calgary had minimal military infrastructure in place.
 A modest two-storey drill hall was opened on 12th Avenue SW in January 1904, the facility was purchased using private funds.
 In the late 1900s, Calgary City Council passed a motion offering the five lots (hospital site) to the federal government free of charge for the construction of a suitable facility, however, the offer did not materialize.
 When Lieutenant-Colonel E. A. Cruikshank approached City Council again in 1910 for the hospital site, city officials suggested alternative sites.

 The 1911 Canadian federal election, the previous Liberal government under Wilfrid Laurier was toppled by Robert Borden's Conservative Party.
 Sam Hughes was appointed Minister of Militia and Defence and together Borden and Hughes sought to expand the role and prominence of militias in Canada.
 By December 1911, Borden had won over Hughes and Frederick Debartzch Monk Minister of Public Works to fund a $250,000 "Western Armoury".
-In January 1912, Hughes announced in Parliament "towns making offers of valuable sites were most likely to receive favorable consideration of the government."
+In January 1912, Hughes announced in Parliament "towns making offers of valuable sites were most likely to receive favourable consideration of the government."
 The City of Calgary's land offer valued at approximately $100,000, and in June 1912, the federal government approved $50,000 for the Calgary project.

 Mewata Park, originally a federal reserve which was transferred to the City of Calgary as a park in 1906 was chosen for the site.
 The area was between the city's downtown and growing residential neighbourhoods.
 Calgary officials expected the federal government to transfer the military's old Calgary Rifle Range in exchange for the Mewata land, however despite correspondence from the city to Borden about the trade, Borden did not press the issue in Ottawa.

 In 1913, Borden wrote the city, pressing the issue of the federal government obtaining the Mewata Park land stating:

 All Cities are now supplying sites for armories.
 Calgary offered a site near the old hospital building.
 It is very unsuitable.
 If Calgary wants a $50,000 building it can get it by not providing a decent site.
 If, on the other hand Mewata Park is available, Calgary will obtain an armory that will be second to none in Western Canada.